oprypin/crsfml/docs/tutorials/network/packet.md

 ## Packets

-The two problems (endianness and message boundaries) are solved by using a specific class to pack your data: [Packet]({{book.api}}/Packet.html).
+The two problems (endianness and message boundaries) are solved by using a specific class to pack your data: [SF::Packet][].
 As a bonus, it provides a much nicer interface than plain old byte arrays.

 ```crystal
 # on sending side